-We have one pick your own orchard here in North Texas (Henrietta Creek ).
-The wind has damaged the apple trees so there's no picking this year.
+We have a pick your own orchard here in North Texas (Henrietta Creek )n but the winds have damaged the apple trees so, there's no picking this year.
+The kids were really disappointed that we couldn't go apple picking, but there's always next year.

-I managed to get the apple butter and the apple pie jam canned all in the same weekend (high five for me).I still have Pumpkin Butter, Homemade Applesauce and Apple Pie filling on my to do list.
+I managed to can the apple butter and this delicious apple pie jam canned all in the same weekend (high five for me).
+I still have Pumpkin Butter, Homemade Applesauce and Apple Pie filling on my list.
+Hopefully I will get around to making all of them.

-Add sugars and cinnamon and bring back to a boil (220 degrees use a candy thermometer), stirring constantly.
-Boil for one full minute.
+Stir in pectin and bring to a full rolling boil, stirring constantly.
+Add both sugar and cinnamon and bring back to a boil (220 degrees use a candy thermometer), stirring constantly.
+Once the mixture comes to a full boil and reaches 220 degrees, boil for one full minute.
+Remove from heat and skim off foam (if there's any).

 Fill jars, using a cloth wipe any remaining jam from the rims (or the lids wont stick).
 Remove a lid from the hot water place on jar and add a ring.
 Process in a hot water bath.
 10 minutes for pint size jars and 5 minutes for half pints.

 Remove to a cloth covered counter until the jars pop and check to be sure the lids are sealed.
-Store in pantry.

 Apple Pie Jam